 The single-phase Pb area and the two-phase Pb-Sb area are remarkable slim due to very low solubility of copper in a Pb-Sb-alloy.
-The system derived from [11] makes evident that the irregular curve of the copper solubility is caused by precipitation of phases in the melt because the slim two-phase

-Pb-Cu area is easily left.
-In the three-phase area Pb- ε -Cu the copper solubility increases with increasing Sb-content.
-In the two-phase area Pb- ε the copper solubility decreases rapidly with increasing Sb-content and in the two-phase area Pb- ε -Cu2Sb the copper solubility decreases more slowly with increasing Sb-content and in the two-phase ares Pb-Cu2Sb the solubility of copper in lead increases intensively.
-In [8] the difference between the phases Cu2Sb and ε' was not taken into consideration and both were identified by examination as Cu2Sb due to their almost identical composition.
+The system derived from [11] makes evident that the irregular curve of the copper solubility is caused by precipitation of phases in the melt because the slim two-phase Pb-Cu area is easily left.
+In the three-phase area Pb- $\varepsilon$ -Cu the copper solubility increases with increasing Sb-content.
+In the two-phase area Pb- $\varepsilon$ the copper solubility decreases rapidly with increasing Sb-content.
+In the three-phase area Pb- $\varepsilon$ -Cu2Sb the copper solubility decreases more slowly with increasing Sb-content and in the two-phase ares Pb-Cu2Sb the solubility of copper in lead increases intensively.
+In [8] the difference between the phases Cu2Sb and $\varepsilon$ ' was not taken into consideration and both were identified by examination as Cu2Sb due to their almost identical composition.
 Starting with a ternary crude lead alloy the described course at the decopperization seems to be most probable.

-For the respective quaternary phase systems (Pb-Cu-Sn-As/Pb-Cu-Sb-Sn) the copper solubility can be estimated by the solubility of the components Cu_3As and Cu_3Sn respectively Cu_2Sb and Cu_3Sn in the lead.
+For the respective quaternary phase systems (Pb-Cu-Sn-As/Pb-Cu-Sb-Sn) the copper solubility can be estimated by the solubility of the components $Cu_3As$ and $Cu_3Sn$ respectively $Cu_2Sb$ and $Cu_3Sn$ in the lead.

-In the same manner the quinternary phase system Pb-Cu-Sb-Sn-As can be described by the single solubilities of Cu2Sb and Cu3Sn and Cu3As.
-For instance starting with an 1-2 %-Sb-content it is evident that
+In the same manner the quinternary phase system Pb-Cu-Sb-Sn-As can be described by the single solubilities of $Cu_2Sb$ and $Cu_3Sn$ and $Cu_3As$ .
+For instance starting with an 1 - 2 %-Sb-content it is evident that